rxcle/rxindi-support/help.md

 ${?IsTrue}${FirstName}${.}
 ```

 This statement expects no arguments.
-If there is no block to close at the position of this statement then an error is given.
+If there is no block to close at the position of this statement, then an error is given.

 `END` statements are not strictly required at the very end of a multi-statement placeholder because all blocks opened in the same multi-statement placeholder are automatically closed.
 The same is true for any block still open at the end of a text frame or table cell, these too are automatically closed.